Prevention and early help

 Family Hubs bring together support from services including Surestart Children’s Centres, Health Visiting, School Nursing, Families First Practitioners, Early Help and some young people services.
 They work with partners in the community across North East Lincolnshire to identify and offer services for children, young people, and families from pre-birth to adulthood.
 Locality Family Hubs are for everyone, including support for children with additional needs.

-We have now re set our Integrated Front door (inclusive of our Multi Agency Safeguarding Hub) which is to assist all partners and public to contact us if they are worried or concerned regarding Children.
+We have now re set our Integrated Front door which is to assist all partners and public to contact us if they are worried or concerned regarding Children.
 We can provide advice and guidance and where appropriate support with the necessary completion of the early help assessment tool.
 This will allow for a better, more focused response for all as we ensure we get the right support to children and families first time.

 We have updated and revised our threshold criteria.